wunki/django-salted/README.md

   share.
 - Server running on uWSGI and Nginx. uWSGI reloads your python code automagically.
 - Django requirements are installed with Wheel.
-No more compilation needed per box and dependency on PyPi.
+Faster installation because no more need for compilation per box.
+Also removes the dependency on PyPi.
-- Great Fabric helper functions.
+- Some helpfull Fabric functions.

 The repository is accomponied with a blog post we put on [Gibbon].
 Go read [Salting your Django Stack] if you want to know how this came to be.

+## Requirements

+Django salted requires the following software to be installed on your machine:

+- [Virtualbox]
+- [Vagrant]
+- [Salty Vagrant]

+All of the above are open-source and free to use.

 ## Getting started (quick)